surniaulula/wpsso/readme.txt

 * This Product is missing a global identifier (e.g. isbn, mpn or gtin8).
 * No global identifier provided (e.g. gtin mpn isbn).
 * Not a known valid target type for the itemReviewed property.

+<p><strong>Use WPSSO by itself or extend another SEO plugin:</strong></p>

+WPSSO can be your only social and search optimization plugin, or can improve the structured data of another third-party SEO plugin (like All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).

 <h3>Users Love the WPSSO Core Plugin</h3>